SyrtcevVadim/Symbolic/docs/Reference.md

 # Reference
 ___
-To get the most out of SymCalc, start with the [tutorial](Tutorial.md).
+To get the most out of *Symbolic*, start with the [tutorial](Tutorial.md).
 Once you're up and running consider the following reference material.

 Writing mathematical expressions
 * [Operations](Operations.md)